mrtngamper/IEGUI/Documentation/README.md

 ### Programming languages and frameworks

-The team also chose to use these programming languages and frameworks.
+These programming languages and frameworks were chosen.

 | Task              | Language/Frameworks/Tools |
 |:------------------|:--------------------------|